Quick start

 All commands must be tab-indented.

-To reference the variable VAR
+To reference the variable VAR, surround it with

 A simple example for C